 We market, distribute, underwrite and service our property/casualty insurance products primarily through business units organized by products and distribution channel.
 Our business units are supported by our insurance company subsidiaries.
-Our Commercial Auto business unit offers primary and excess commercial vehicle insurance products and services; our E&S Casualty business unit offers primary and excess liability, excess public entity liability, E&S package and garage liability insurance products and services; our E&S Property business unit offers primary and excess commercial property insurance for both catastrophe and non-catastrophe exposures; our Professional Liability business unit offers healthcare and financial lines professional liability insurance products and services primarily for businesses, medical professionals, medical facilities and senior care facilities; and our Aerospace & Programs business unit offers general aviation and, until exited during 2020, satellite launch property/casualty insurance products and services, as well as certain specialty programs.
-Our Commercial Accounts business unit offers package and monoline property/casualty and occupational accident insurance products.
-Effective June 1, 2016 we ceased marketing new or renewal occupational accident policies.
-Our former Workers Compensation operating unit specialized in small and middle market workers compensation business.
-Effective July 1, 2015, we no longer market or retain any risk on new or renewal workers compensation policies.
+Our Commercial Accounts business unit offers package and monoline property/casualty and, until exited in 2016, occupational accident insurance products.
+Our Aviation business unit offers general aviation property/casualty insurance products and services.
+Our former Workers Compensation operating unit specialized in small and middle market workers compensation business until discontinued during 2015.
 Our Specialty Personal Lines business unit offers non-standard personal automobile and renters insurance products and services.
+Our Specialty Runoff business unit is comprised of the senior care facilities liability insurance business previously reported as part of our Professional Liability business unit; the contract binding line of the primary automobile insurance previously reported as part of our Commercial Auto business unit; and the satellite launch property/casualty insurance products, as well as certain specialty programs, previously reported as part of our Aerospace & Programs business unit.
+The lines of business comprising the Runoff Segment were discontinued at various times during 2020 through 2022 and are presently in runoff.
+The Runoff Segment, together with our discontinued operations, were previously reported as our former Specialty Commercial Lines Segment.
 Our insurance company subsidiaries supporting these business units are American Hallmark Insurance Company of Texas ("AHIC"), Hallmark Insurance Company ("HIC"), Hallmark Specialty Insurance Company ("HSIC"), Hallmark County Mutual Insurance Company ("HCM"), Hallmark National Insurance Company ("HNIC") and Texas Builders Insurance Company ("TBIC").

 These business units are segregated into three reportable industry segments for financial accounting purposes.
-The Specialty Commercial Segment includes our Commercial Auto business unit, E&S Casualty business unit, E&S Property business unit, Professional Liability business unit and Aerospace & Programs business unit.
-The Standard Commercial Segment consists of the Commercial Accounts business unit and the runoff from our former Workers Compensation operating unit.
-The Personal Segment consists solely of our Specialty Personal Lines business unit.
+The Commercial Lines Segment consists of the Commercial Accounts business unit, the Aviation business unit and the runoff from our former Workers Compensation operating unit.
+The Personal Lines Segment consists solely of our Specialty Personal Lines business unit.
+The Runoff Segment consists solely of the Specialty Runoff business unit.